heyqbnk/css-js-filter/README.md

 Each filter class contains realisation for both JS and CSS parts.
 So, if it is required to modify image directly (means modify its pixels), then JS part of filter should be used.
-In case when the only 1 thing which is required from filter is to display what will happen, when we apply via JS, we could use filter's CSS part.
+In case when the only 1 required thing from filter is to display what will happen, when we apply it via JS,we could use filter's CSS part.

-#### JS
+#### JavaScript / TypeScript

 ```typescript
 import {BrightnessFilter} from 'css-js-filter';